awsdocs/amazon-ecr-user-guide/doc_source/push-oci-artifact.md

         --region us-west-2
    ```

 1. Authenticate your Helm client to the Amazon ECR registry to which you intend to push your Helm chart\.
 Authentication tokens must be obtained for each registry used, and the tokens are valid for 12 hours\.
-For more information, see [Registry authentication](Registries.md#registry_auth)\.
+For more information, see [Private registry authentication](registry_auth.md)\.

    ```
    aws ecr get-login-password \